 Many taxpayers delay filing because they are unable to pay what they owe.
 Often, these taxpayers qualify for one of the payment options available from the IRS.
 These include:

 - Installment Agreement – An installment agreement, or payment plan, allows a taxpayer to pay over time.
 Individuals who owe $50,000 or less in combined tax, penalties and interest can request a payment plan using the IRS’s Online Payment Agreement application.
 Those who have a balance under $100,000 may also qualify for a short term agreement.
-The agreement can usually be set up in minutes and requesters receive immediate notification of approval.
+The agreement can usually be set up in minutes and requesters receive an immediate notification of approval.
 To reduce the chance of default and avoid having to write and mail a check each month, select the direct debit option for making these payments.
 For other ways to set up a payment plan, visit Payment Plans, Installment Agreements.

 - Offer in Compromise — Some struggling taxpayers may qualify to settle their tax bill for less than the amount they owe by submitting an offer in compromise.
 To help determine eligibility, use the Offer in Compromise Pre-Qualifier tool.

-Special filing deadline rules apply to members of the military serving in combat zones, taxpayers living outside the U.S. and those living in declared disaster areas.
+Special filing deadline rules apply to members of the military serving in combat zones, taxpayers living outside the U.S., and those living in declared disaster areas.
 For those who qualify, these special deadlines affect any penalty and interest calculations.
 Visit IRS.gov for details on these special filing rules.

 Taxpayers who owe tax for 2017 can avoid having the same problem for 2018 by increasing the amount of tax withheld from their paychecks.
 For help determining the right amount to withhold, use the Withholding Calculator on IRS.gov